belgianmobility/nextmoov-smop-general/README.md

 ## Architecture

-You can get all the modules by usuing : `git submodule update --init`.

 SMOP is composed of multiple services:

 * Maps : [nextmoov-smop-maps](https://github.com/nextmoov/nextmoov-smop-maps)
 * Autocomplete addresses : [nextmoov-smop-autocomplete-addr](https://github.com/nextmoov/nextmoov-smop-autocomplete-addr)
 * Autocomplete transit : [nextmoov-smop-autocomplete-transit](https://github.com/nextmoov/nextmoov-smop-autocomplete-transit)
 * OTP : [nextmoov-smop-otp](https://github.com/nextmoov/nextmoov-smop-otp)

+You can get all the modules by usuing : `git submodule update --init`.

+## Launch the system

+To start the system, you need :

+* To provide a OSM PBF file (See hereafter Data sources) in the directory `data` alongside the docker-compose.yml file.

+* To provide static GTFS zip files (See hereafter Data sources) in the directory `data` alongside the docker-compose.yml file.

+* The provided files needs to be named `xxx-gtfs.zip` (where xxx is only composed of lower case letters).

+* Build OTP : `docker-compose run otp-builder ./build`

+* Start everything : `docker-compose up`

 ## Data sources